1950 USS Missouri grounding: Events leading to the accident

 In October 1949, amid increasing political scrutiny, Missouri arrived at the Norfolk Naval Shipyard for three months of scheduled maintenance.
 During this period Captain Harold Page Smith was relieved by Captain William D. Brown.
 A graduate of Annapolis and veteran of 30 years, Captain Brown had amassed a distinguished record commanding submarines and destroyers, but had never commanded a ship the size of Missouri, and had not been to sea in a command capacity since World War II.
 Captain Brown formally assumed command of Missouri on 10 December, just ahead of the completion of maintenance work on the battleship.
 On 23 December, Brown took the battleship out for a brief trip around the Virginia Capes and returned to Norfolk on Christmas Eve.
 Her next scheduled departure was 17 January, at which time Missouri was to sail to Guantánamo Bay for maneuvers.

 On 13 January, Brown received a request from the Naval Ordnance Laboratory for the Missouri to proceed through a channel in which the United States Navy had strewn acoustic cables as part of an ongoing project that aimed to identify ships by their propeller signatures.
 The request was entirely optional, but as the captain was preoccupied with the details of the upcoming sortie to Cuba he gave the letter little attention and instead referred the matter to his operations officer, Commander John R. Millett, who in turn referred the letter to the ship's navigator, Lieutenant Commander Frank G. Morris.

 On 14 January, Captain Brown and his operations and navigating officers met to discuss the upcoming cruise to Cuba and the details surrounding this cruise, and also talk briefly about the acoustical test they were to run.
 The ship was to pass between two orange-and-white-striped buoys that marked the entrance and exit from the range.
-The range itself was located precariously close to the "danger bearing"—the shoal area in which the safe 50–60 ft of water that could accommodate a ship shoaled to only 10–20 ft.
+The range itself was located precariously close to the "danger bearing"—the shoal area in which the safe 50 to 60 ft of water that could accommodate a ship shoaled to only 10 to 20 ft.
 To make matters worse, the range through which Missouri was to pass had originally been marked with five buoys, but this number had been reduced to two buoys two days prior to the arrival of Captain Brown.
 Morris was aware that three of the five buoys had been removed from the range, but had not received authorization to delete the non-existent buoys from the chart.
 Although informed of this during the conference, Captain Brown and Commander Millett left the conference under the mistaken belief that there were still five buoys marking the acoustical range.